3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

 JSON layout
 ^^^^^^^^^^^

-The layout option, available since |Lizmap 3.4|, allows you to configure many options by writing up a JSON object.
+The layout option, allows you to configure many options by writing up a JSON object.
 See the full reference: https://plotly.com/javascript/reference/#layout

 The following examples show how to use some properties depending of the layout property: